 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable

 Boarding Schools and Children's Homes

 Research has shown that children can be particularly vulnerable in residential settings.
-All boarding schools and residential special schools comply with the National Minimum Standards for their particular setting and are appropriately inspected (You should expand on this paragraph with further relevant information if you provide accommodation to pupils)
+All boarding schools and residential special schools comply with the National Minimum Standards for their particular setting and are appropriately inspected.